Same-sex marriages, civil unions, etc.

 "Today in the world there are many countries where bestiality is practically a sexual preference for some, or necrophilia, or pedophilia. ...
 We can’t copy those models."
 6

-He appears to be saying that if the people of Columbia accept what he calls "modernism" and allow loving, committed same-sex couples to marry, that the result will be a drastic increase in adult humans having sex with animals, with other humans who have died, or with children.
+He appears to be saying that if the people of Colombia accept what he calls "modernism" and allow loving, committed same-sex couples to marry, that the result will be a drastic increase in adult humans having sex with animals, with other humans who have died, or with children.
 We are not aware of any evidence of a linkage between same-sex marriage and these paraphilias.

-- 2013-MAR-08: The Columbian Constitutional Court responded to an earlier brief filed by the Attorney General's Office.
+- 2013-MAR-08: The Colombian Constitutional Court responded to an earlier brief filed by the Attorney General's Office.
 The Attorney General had disagreed with the court's ruling that same-sex couples had a right to their partner's survivor pensions.
 The court reiterated its support for marriage equality.
 On MAR_08, the Court said that:

 "Survivor pension protection extends to life partners of the same sex."